ElMassimo/resourcerer/README.md

 Both allow you to find or initialize a resource and assign attributes, removing the boilerplate from most CRUD actions.

 #### Differences
-SingularResource does not expose the model in any way, scope the query to a collection method if defined, nor deal with collections.
+SingularResource does not expose an object to the view in any way, scope the query to a collection method if defined, nor deal with collections.

 ### Special Thanks